MakeItBack/Learning-Tracker/README.md

 ## Credits
 Big thanks to [Syknapse](https://github.com/Syknapse) for the idea for this [tracker](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months) and [bmorelli25](https://github.com/bmorelli25) for his massive and awesome resourse [Become a Full Stack Developer](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer).

+## License
+This project is licensed under the terms of the BSD 3-clause "New" or "Revised" license.<br>
 **Feel free to clone or adapt any parts of this doc that you find useful**